bcgov/platform-services-status/_posts/2020-10-09-trident-provisioner-disabled.md

 categories: openshift update
 ---

-As an ongoing action to yesterdays Service Outage.
-The Trident Provisioner Service for Openshift 3.11 is being turned off while we look to resolve the issue.
+As an ongoing action to yesterday's Service Outage, the Trident Provisioner Service for Openshift 3.11 is being turned off while we look to resolve the issue.

 This issue does **not impact current pvcs**.